Thoughts on the joys and problems of modern life

 It naturally flows on from shopping on line to the delivery.
 We would like to praise La Poste here in France.
 We are happy when Amazon tell us that they have consigned our delivery to them as they often deliver sooner than the senders stated time!
 If its a large parcel or something requiring a signature, they will let you know if they will try to deliver next day or, in the worst case tell you where and when you can collect your package ‘locally’.

+Of course there is a growing army of delivery services ranging from pretty good to really bad.
 There appears to be a lot of collaboration between the different delivery companies and we notice that even some of the major international couriers use La Poste for what they refer to as the ‘last mile’ of the delivery.

 The French post office La Poste is one of the few public services in France that gets high praise from the public for the quality of its service.
 It is not just the amiable postman that wins it for them, but the widespread presence of post office counters in most towns and larger villages of the country, largely because it also offers Insurances, Banking and other public services, even Mobile ‘Phones.
 France has one of the highest number of post-boxes of any country in the world.